Komura Jutarō

 Marquess Komura Jutarō, GCBh, GCMGh, GCVOh (小村 壽太郞) was a Japanese statesman and diplomat.

 Early life

 Komura was born to a lower-ranking samurai family in the service of the Obi Domain in Kyushu's Hyūga Province (now Nichinan, Miyazaki Prefecture).
 He attended the Daigaku Nankō, the predecessor of Tokyo Imperial University.
 In 1875, he was selected by the Ministry of Education as one of the first students to study abroad under a government scholarship.
 At Harvard University, Komura shared lodgings with the fellow Japanese student Kaneko Kentarō.
-In due course, Komura graduated from Harvard Law School in 1878.
+Komura graduated from Harvard Law School in 1878.

+While at Harvard, Kaneko and Komura visited the home of Alexander Graham Bell and spoke on an experimental telephone with a fellow Japanese student, Izawa Shunji.
+According to Bell, this was the first instance of any language besides English being spoken into the new invention.

 Career

 In 1880, Komura joined the Ministry of Justice and, after serving as a judge of the Supreme Court of Japan, transferred in 1884 to the Translation Bureau in the Ministry of Foreign Affairs.

 In 1893, Komura was the chargé d'affaires at the Japanese legation in Beijing, in Qing dynasty China.
 In that position, he conveyed to the Chinese government Japan's intention of dispatching troops to Korea under the provisions of the Treaty of Tientsin to subdue the Tonghak Rebellion, which led to the First Sino-Japanese War.
 During the war, Komura was appointed as civilian administrator for territories Japan had captured in Manchuria.
 He was also a key figure in the negotiations to end the war, culminating in the Treaty of Shimonoseki, which he helped to draft.

 Following the assassination of Queen Min of Korea, Komura was dispatched to replace Miura Gorō as the Japanese minister to Korea.
 In his position as resident minister in Korea, he negotiated the Komura-Weber Memorandum in May 1896 with his Russian counterpart, Karl Ivanovich Weber, to allow joint interference in Korean internal affairs by the Japanese and the Russian Empires.

 Komura served as Vice Minister for Foreign Affairs until September 1898, when he was named ambassador to Washington, D.C.

 In September 1901, Komura became Minister for Foreign Affairs under the first Katsura administration, and he signed the Boxer Protocol on behalf of Japan.
 He was elevated into the kazoku peerage with the title of baron (danshaku) in 1902 and decorated with the 1st class of the Order of the Rising Sun.

 In 1902, Komura helped to conclude the Anglo-Japanese Alliance in 1902.
 His tenure as foreign minister was marked with increasing tension between Japan and Russia over Korea and Manchuria, which cumulated in the Russo-Japanese War in 1904–1905.